 Diagnosis Of IVH

 The baby’s healthcare provider will assess the detailed medical history, including maternal prenatal medical history, and examine the symptoms.
-The baby could be prescribed a head ultrasound.
+The easiest and non-invasive method of diagnosing IVH is by doing a a head ultrasound.
 An ultrasound uses sound waves to take pictures of the internal structures of the baby’s brain.

 Premature babies born at 30 weeks or earlier may have an ultrasound screening for IVH.
 Babies born between 30-34 weeks may be advised an ultrasound if they show IVH symptoms.
-The healthcare provider may suggest multiple ultrasounds based on the findings of previous ultrasounds (4) (5).
+The healthcare provider may suggest multiple ultrasounds based on the findings of previous ultrasounds and in order to evaluate progression or development of complications due to the IVH (4) (5).

 Treatment For IVH In Babies